Growing New York Asters: How to Care for Michaelmas Daisies

 There are many brightly-colored New York cultivars from which to choose.
 Each is identified by a botanical name, such as A. novi-belgii or S. novi-belgii, followed by a cultivar name.

-A horizontal image of a small dwarf New York aster plant with bright pink flowers, surrounded by mulch.
+A horizontal image of a small dwarf New York aster plant with bright pink flowers.

 Here are three vibrant choices to consider: